 Joe Biden to release secret 9/11 files on Saudi Arabia after victims’ families disinvite him from memorial

-The ultimatum was delivered on Friday and a review was announced by Monday
+Ultimatum was delivered on Friday and a review announced by Monday

-Joe Biden announced support of a “fresh review” of classified documents after families of September 11 victims said he’s not welcome at 20th-anniversary events unless the secret files are released.
+President Joe Biden threw his support behind a “fresh review” of classified documents after families of 9/11 victims said he’s not welcome at 20th-anniversary events unless the secret files are released.

 The president said he approves of the Department of Justice reviewing the long-classified material, which families believe will show Saudi Arabian leaders supported the terrorist attack that killed almost 3,000 people.